본문으로 바로가기

 [Ocean Freight]

-• If cargo cannot be received due to local conditions, consider returning shipments (ship-back) after consultation with the customer.
+• If cargo cannot be received due to consignee-side conditions, ship-back will be reviewed upon consultation with the customer.

 [Air Freight]